-The CLARIN-NL Third Call Closed Call is open from Friday July 3, 2011.
+Information on the CLARIN-NL Fourth Call Closed Call is available as of Monday July 2, 2012, and proposals can be submitted as of that date.
 The total budget for this call is limited to a maximum of € 400,000.
 This call is specifically open for proposals targeting resource curation projects or demonstrator projects.
 Only those proposals that specifically target this priority will be eligible.

 Full proposals must be submitted in English and in PDF format to the CLARIN-NL electronic proposal submission system using the prescribed template (which can be found on the CLARIN-NL website).
-The deadline for submitting full proposals in this call has been set for Friday September 30, 2011 13:00 hours CET.
+The deadline for submitting full proposals in this call has been set for Wednesday Sep 26, 2012 13:00 hours CET.

-The CLARIN-NL electronic proposal submission system can be accessed as of July 3, 2011 via the CLARIN-NL website.
+The CLARIN-NL electronic proposal submission system can be accessed as of Monday July 2, 2012 via the CLARIN-NL website.
 If the electronic proposal submission system would not work, contact the CLARIN-NL Office clarinnl@uu.nl.